The Full Moon Lunar Eclipse Is Here & It’s Time To Get Our Hands Dirty

 AdvertisementADVERTISEMENT

-There will be a stellium of planets in Pisces on the day of the eclipse, with Venus, Mars, and Saturn, and Neptune all in the mutable water sign.
+There will be a stellium of planets in Pisces on the day of the eclipse, with Venus, Mars, Saturn, and Neptune all in the mutable water sign.
 So it may be challenging to make necessary changes and the Pisces fog may prevent us from seeing clearly and understanding matters.
 We may also feel extremely sensitive and unsure of how to move forward.
 It’s worth noting that Pisces is an intuitive sign, and we may experience anxiety due to heightened emotions that we can’t logically explain as the cluster of planets share a minor frustration with the eclipse in logical Libra.

 The eclipse will bring an extreme intensity of these energies to the forefront of our hearts, making us want to fix problems immediately.
 But we have to do the work that is needed.
 To have the relationships and friendships we desire, we must roll our sleeves up and get dirty.
 Life is messy, and acknowledging these sentiments and working towards remedying them with an open heart and mind is vital because then you can be a self-realized person and know what you want.
 It also takes two to tango.
 Our partners should be willing to transform and grow.
 Both parties must be willing, able, and present.